Celebrate the Lunar New Year with Kids in the Twin Cities

 1. Make a Craft

-We would love to see Lakeshore Learning bring back in-store crafts.
-In the meantime, it offers directions to make your own Chinese New Year Drum or a Chinese Lanterns craft.
+Lakeshore Learning offers directions to make your own Chinese New Year Drum or a Chinese Lanterns craft.
 A lantern festival is typically celebrated the last day of the 15 days of Lunar New Year when the moon is full.
 You could make both crafts on the first day to use as decorations for your family dinner party, and then have a lantern festival on the night of the full moon.

 As long as you are staying in, this would be a fun day to order take out or make your own Asian-inspired dinner.
 It doesn’t have to be Chinese – many Asian countries celebrate this holiday with feasts.
 Pick your favorite menu or sample food from several cultures – maybe try food from Vietnam, Taiwan, Malaysia, Hong Kong, Korea, Japan or Thailand.
 You could even try a little of everything.